• Skip to main content

 Views from Coal Bank Pass, photo: Mountains Lakes Trees

-The asphalt road is usually open all year-round with road closures possible due to heavy snow.
-Traveling on the north side of the road is gentle, while the descent on the south side is very steep at 6.5% grade.
+The asphalt road is usually open all year-round, with road closures possible due to heavy snow.
+Traveling on the north side of the road is gentle, while the descent on the south side is very steep at a 6.5% grade.
 Hiking trails are available during the summer, while cross-country skiing is very popular in the winter.

 Red Mountain Pass